-0https://cordis.europa.eu/result/rcn/177053_en.html
+&lt;sup>0https://cordis.europa.eu/project/rcn/109107/factsheet/en

 Figure 1.
-A schematic view of the different nested steps for turbulent flow simulation: from DNS to hybrid RANS-LES.
+Schematic view of the different nested steps for turbulent flow simulation: from DNS to hybrid RANS-LES.
 The approximate dates at which the different approaches are or will be routinely used in the industry are indicated in the boxes on the right (extrapolations based on the present rate of increase in computer performances).